Shotbow/fudawiki-files/hanafuda/games/sashikomi.md

 # Setup
 First, the two players agree upon the amount of money to wager and each put up an identical amount.

-Select the dealer however you can agree.
+Players select the dealer for the round in whatever method is agreeable to both parties.

 The dealer thoroughly shuffles a standard 48-card deck and sets it on the table.
 # Gameplay